 We advise keeping the following in mind as you pack for your office move:

-- Label your boxes – and the new office space – to ensure that each box ends up in the right department: You might try assigning a color to each department and a letter/number code for each employee within that department, for example.
-By matching the color and code on your boxes to corresponding delivery areas at the new location, every employee and department will receive the correct items.
-Involve employees, where appropriate, by having them fill out department-specific colored labels and applying them to boxes containing their individual items.
+- Label your boxes – and the new office space – to ensure that each box ends up in the right department: You might try assigning a colour to each department and a letter/number code for each employee within that department, for example.
+By matching the colour and code on your boxes to corresponding delivery areas at the new location, every employee and department will receive the correct items.
+Involve employees, where appropriate, by having them fill out department-specific coloured labels and applying them to boxes containing their individual items.
 Consider marking each box with a priority level so that employees will first have access to their “must have” items (Priority level 1), followed by those that would be “nice to have” (Priority level 2) and, finally, items that aren’t crucial to day-to-day responsibilities, but will still be necessary to keep (Priority level 3).

 - Create a master list that accounts for all furniture and boxes: This will provide you with a way of ensuring that every piece has found its way to the new office once you move in.